 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.

 Please also be aware that this product contains guar gum, which is an additive that some experts claim may be a possible contributor to certain medical conditions in cats.

-Allergen alert: This product contains beef, tuna and egg whites which may be problematic for cats who suffer from beef, seafood or eggs food allergies.
+Allergen alert: This product contains beef, tuna, fish oil and egg whites which may be problematic for cats who suffer from beef, seafood or eggs food allergies.

 Using the calculations provided by the AAFCO, Hill's Ideal Balance Crafted Roasted Tuna & Vegetable Medley has approximately 91 calories per 100g (26 calories/ounce), which is compared to the average of the other wet cat foods in the CatFoodDB.